 "Delicious, MOIST, and fast !!!! thank you for sharing your recipe and technique, and what a clever way to cook ribs!!"

-- No grill needed: Just a brief sear, then into the oven for juicy, flavorful ribs.
+- No grill needed: Just a quick sear, then into the oven for juicy, flavorful ribs.

 - Beginner-proof: Simple steps, no marinating, no guesswork.